dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 #### Changing materialization to and from "dynamic_table"

-Swapping an already materialized model to be a dynamic table and vise versa.
-The workaround is the manually drop the existing materialization in the data warehouse before calling `dbt run` again.
+Swapping an already materialized model to be a dynamic table and vice versa.
+The workaround is manually dropping the existing materialization in the data warehouse before calling `dbt run` again.

 For example, assume for the example model below, `my_model`, has already been materialized to the underlying data platform via `dbt run`.
 If a user then changes the model's config to be `materialized="dynamic_table"`, they will get an error.
 The workaround is to execute `DROP TABLE my_model` on the data warehouse before trying the model again.